Best Cashback Credit Cards

 • 1% default rate means anemic rewards for the "everything else" spending category

-• Nonsensical restrictions on 3% cashback streaming category
+• Restrictions on 3% cash back streaming category

 • No annual fee = lower rewards rate than Savor card